 As budgies are nomadic they need to be able to fly a long way in search of food and water.
 This means they are very active little parrots with energy to burn and curiosity to match!

 You should try to supply your budgies with as large a living area as possible.
 This means the largest suitable cage you can afford, or a flight or aviary.
 The cage or aviary should be furnished with safe perches, feed and water bowls and a few carefully selected toys.

 You can line the bottom of the cage with paper to make cleaning it easier.
 However be aware that if the budgie has access to the base of the cage it will chew on whatever it finds there.
 Many cages have a grill to prevent this.

 Due to being designed for long distance travel budgies in captivity will have lots of spare energy.
-They are very agile and playful pets and you can easily keep them entertained with a few well-chosen toys.
+They are very agile and playful pets but you can easily keep them entertained with a few well-chosen toys.
 These must be safe for your bird so when selecting them take care.
 Anything that the budgie can catch a foot, toenail or beak in should be avoided or only used under supervision.

 You should also be aware that your budgie will at